 All that reminiscing made me realise that I had a life, goals, and dreams before that lost relationship even started.

-So, I decided to pull myself together.
+So, I decided to pull myself together and discover WHY despite all those things I had in my life that were supposed to make me happy I ended up being very unhappy – it made zero sense to me.
+I was angry and determined to find out what needs to change for me to actually become fulfilled.
 I went to my GP, shared my story and got anxiety pills.
 I signed up to the gym and started taking care of my health.
 I couldn’t believe the mental benefits of exercising.
 That’s how my self-improvement started.

 A few weeks later I managed to secure an interview at a company that seemed like something my real self would enjoy.
-I told them what mattered to me and how I really needed a challenge – and I got the job.
+They seemed to value what I value and the job sounded like one that would energise and challenge me at the same time – funny, because before I never really looked into things like values and energising strengths – I didn’t even know those existed! (so thank you, personal development!)
+I told all about myself and I got the job.
 For the first time in ages, I was genuinely proud of myself.
 It felt so good that I decided to celebrate.
 I called my mum saying, “Pack your suitcase and take all your fabulous dresses – we are flying to Rome!”
 I booked our tickets and met my mum at Fiumicino Airport.
 That time spent in Rome reminded me of how much I always loved visiting new places.
 One of my biggest takeaways (apart from the obvious – that carbs are life!) was that the world doesn’t get any less beautiful or fascinating if you don’t travel as a couple.

 One year into my new job, I was already a different person.
 Life felt good.
 I had my own team and was genuinely happy with my career.
 I even got nominated for a company award which allowed me to take my oldest friend to the US for a week as my plus-one (and we did have cosmopolitans in NYC!).
 I also started dating, too.
 Yet, it still felt like something was missing and I couldn’t put my finger on it.

 The lightbulb moment came when I started talking to a man at my spinning class and he told me he had a life coach who helped him get clarity around what he wanted his life to look like – and it did result in him finally living the life he’s always wanted.
 This was a game changer for me.
 I saw how this man was buzzing with excitement about his life and I knew I wanted to help people feel this way.
+It made perfect sense – I was already so immersed in the personal development world anyway!
 I went home and signed up for an introduction to coaching weekend, at the end of which I was convinced coaching was the missing part of my life.

-Do you want to live a more fulfilling life or know someone who does?
+Do you want to create a more fulfilling life or know someone who does?